oddcamp/frontend-manual/README.md

 #### Suggestions

-* Always use spaces instead of tabs to indent CSS (make sure .editorconfig files are properly set up, and you can safely forget about it);
+* Always use spaces instead of tabs to indent CSS (make sure [.editorconfig](#add-editorconfig) is properly set up and you can safely forget about it);

 **[🚡 back to top](#table-of-contents)**